Shane Salerno: TV and film

-Avatar Sequels

-Avatar: The Way of Water

-After repeated delays in the expected release schedule, Avatar: The Way of Water premiered in London on December 6, 2022, and was theatrically released in the United States on December 16, 2022.
-The film received positive reviews from critics, who praised its visual effects and technical achievements but criticized the plot and lengthy runtime.
-The film was a major box office success, breaking multiple records, and grossing over $2.054 billion worldwide, making it the highest-grossing film of 2022, the highest-grossing film of the COVID-19 pandemic era, the fifth highest-grossing film of all time, the sixth film to pass the $2 billion mark and the second-fastest film to reach the milestone.
-Organizations like the National Board of Review and the American Film Institute named it as one of the top ten films of 2022.
-The film was nominated for four awards at the 95th Academy Awards (including Best Picture) and received numerous other accolades.

-Film and television credits

 Salinger

 Salerno spent ten years on his documentary Salinger, a project that he researched, wrote, produced, directed, and financed.
 The film examined the life of author J. D. Salinger, a writer noted for protecting his privacy.
-The movie includes interviews with Philip Seymour Hoffman, Edward Norton, John Cusack, and Tom Wolfe.
+According to the documentary's promotional materials, movie [p]articipants includ[e] E.L.
+Doctorow, Tom Wolfe, Gore Vidal, Pulitzer Prize-winners A. Scott Berg and Elizabeth Frank, actors Martin Sheen, Philip Seymour Hoffman, Edward Norton, John Cusack, Danny DeVito, playwright John Guare and Oscar-winning screenwriter Robert Towne.
 A director's cut appeared on the PBS series American Masters in January 2014.

 With author David Shields, Salerno wrote the book Salinger to accompany the film.
-It reached number six on The New York Times bestseller list and number one on the Los Angeles Times bestseller list.
-It was also a Barnes & Noble bestseller, an Amazon Best Book of the Month, NPR bestseller, Independent Booksellers bestseller, Book-of-the-Month Club Selection, History Book Club Selection, and earned starred reviews from both Publishers Weekly and Kirkus Reviews.
+It reached number six on The New York Times bestseller list, and number one on the Los Angeles Times bestseller list.
+It was also a Barnes & Noble bestseller.